521.2 Guideline: Youth Service Requirement for Graduation from Richfield High School

 IV.
 EVALUATION

-The Senior High School administration will work with the student government to evaluate the Youth Service Program annually and modify it as needed.
+The Richfield High School administration will work with the student government to evaluate the youth service program and modify it as needed.

 Dated: May 21, 1990